zeroamplitude/Crunch-Platform/README.md

 	Windows: The hard and ugly way

+		Please see Crunch-Platform.pdf for a installation instructions

 Configuration:
 	1) Edit Player1.java and Player2.java

 		Open Player1.java and Player2.java in your favourite text editor or IDE.

 		To test the client on your computer I left a random algorithm in the file.
 Leave that there for now and once you are able to establish a game you can put your algorithm into the file.

 		Change your team name:

 			** Important:
 				Please limit the size of team names to 5 character.
 This is to keep the GUI clean.

 			The server will only accept unique team names so in the Player1 constructor put your team name there.
 Do the same with Player2.java except use a different name or add a number on the end.

 			ex.
 Nick
 				Nick2